 The Which? pledge has also been backed by leading retail associations that represent tens of thousands of shops across the country.
 The British Retail Consortium, Association of Convenience Stores, and the British Independent Retailers Association encourage their members to sign up.
 The Federation of Small Businesses is also promoting the scheme to members that want to maintain access to cash for their customers.

 The initiative has also received support from the Bank of England.
 Chief Initially, the person who is responsible for the safe, its opening and closing, and the contents that are safeguarded inside it.
-Nowadays, at a central bank, the person who is responsible for matters ...
-More Sarah John says: “By signing up to this pledge, businesses are helping to ensure that everyone in the UK is able to use the form of A transfer of funds which discharges an obligation on the part of a payer vis-à-vis a payee. that best meets their needs.”
+Nowadays, at a central bank, the person who is responsible for matters related to the treasury and cash.
+Their signature would usually appear alongside others on the banknotes issued by the bank.
+Sarah John says: “By signing up to this pledge, businesses are helping to ensure that everyone in the UK is able to use the form of A transfer of funds which discharges an obligation on the part of a payer vis-à-vis a payee. that best meets their needs.”

 Which? research estimates that around 10 million consumers are unready or unable to give up cash while over 2.5 million are reliant on it for every transaction.
 In addition, 34% of consumers reported being unable to pay with cash at least once since the government first introduced coronavirus restrictions.
 Which? has been campaigning for over two years to protect the cash infrastructure for consumers who need it.